irinabchan/textbook/README.md

 The textbook was originally written by [Sam Lau][sam], [Joey Gonzalez][joey], and [Deb Nolan][deb].
 Code adaptation was developed by Irina B Chan under the supervision of [Prof Roger Whitney][whitney].

+For information on the Julia modules used for development, please check the [Julia dependencies][julia_dependencies] page.

 Data 100 is the upper-division, semester-long data science course that follows [Data 8, the Foundations of Data Science][data8].
 The reader's assumed background is detailed in the [About This Book][about] page.